esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 ### Set Admin Pin

 Admin Mode is password protected to prevent unauthorized access.
-This password controls access to the hidden dock available in kiosk mode, the Esper Settings app, and serves as the PIN used for IMEI-based provisioning via AfW.
+This password controls access to the hidden dock available in kiosk mode, the Esper Settings app, and serves as the PIN used for IMEI-based onboarding via AfW.
 The password is alphanumeric and can have 1 to 10 characters.

 The default password is 1234.
 It is possible to set up a template without a password for these features or just leave the default password; Esper strongly recommends setting up a more complex password for stronger security.
 The same password will be set for all devices provisioned using the Blueprint.